 Frequently Asked Questions

-NO!
+A: No!
 Although our program is housed within the College of Nursing our program is interdisciplinary meaning that students from any disciplinary program can earn this degree.
-Aging issues apply across all academic disciplines – it’s one of the greatest values of this degree.
+Aging issues apply across all academic disciplines—it is one of the greatest values of this degree.